diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ### Broadcast Variables
 Spark’s second type of shared variable, broadcast variables, allows the program to efficiently send `a large, read-only value` to all the worker nodes for use in one or more Spark operations.
 They come in handy, for example, if your application needs to send a large, read-only lookup table to all the nodes, or even a large feature vector in a machine learning algorithm.

-Recall that Spark automatically sends all variables referenced in your closures to the worker nodes.
+`Recall that Spark automatically sends all variables referenced in your closures to the worker nodes`.
 While this is convenient, it can also be inefficient because (1) the default task launching mechanism is optimized for small task sizes, and (2) you might, in fact, use the same variable in multiple parallel operations, but Spark will send it separately for each operation.

 As an example, say that we wanted to write a Spark program that looks up countries by their call signs by prefix matching in an array.
 This is useful for ham radio call signs since each country gets its own prefix, although the prefixes are not uniform in length.
 If we wrote this naively in Spark, the code might look like Example 6-6.